databladeio/analysts-getting-started/README.md

 ### Setting up Google BigQuery (OAuth)
 If you have a Google account that has access to the BigQuery tables you want to query, then setting up the integration via OAuth is by far the easiest method.

-**NOTE:** BigQuery datasets that have been shared with you will **NOT** be accessible via DataBlade.
-You must at least be a Viewer of the Google Cloud project that owns the BigQuery datasets you want to access.
-This will give you direct access to the BigQuery datasets, and in turn, the ability to use DataBlade to query those datasets.
-If you aren't sure if this is the case, contact your Google Cloud admin.
-See [here](https://cloud.google.com/sql/docs/add-member-to-project) for instructions on how to add a user to a project.
+**NOTE:** BigQuery datasets that have been shared with you will not be visible via the DataBlade UI.
+However, you can still query them by directly referencing the fully qualified table name in your SQL query (i.e. `SELECT * FROM shared_project_name:dataset_name.table.name`).
+In this case, the Project that you have selected in the BigQuery module does not apply.

 1. [Enable the BigQuery API](https://console.developers.google.com//start/api?id=bigquery&credential=client_key) for the project that you want to query data from.
 2. In DataBlade, set up a BigQuery (OAuth) integration by providing a name and then clicking **Authenticate with Google**.